How does Express Entry Program (EE) work?

 7. Right to Permanent Resident fees:

 This is a mandatory and non-refundable fee that the applicants pay to the Government of Canada upon their arrival to the country.
 After paying this fee, you are granted the right to be a permanent resident in Canada by the CIC (Citizenship and Immigration Canada).
-The cost for the primary and the secondary applicants is $490, and the fee for each additional child is $150.
+The cost for the primary and the secondary applicants is $490 (CAD), and the fee for each additional child is $150 (CAD).

 8. The Education Credential Assessment:

 This is a document that verifies that the foreign degree, diploma, certificate or any other proof of education that you possess is equivalent to the Canadian education system.
 Thus, this is a mandatory document for all the applicants.
-You need to pay a cost of around 300 CAD to acquire this document.
+This starts at around around $305 CAD to acquire this document.

-From the above-given cost, we can conclude that an applicant would have to pay an average of 1700 to 1800 CAD during the entire process.
+Most applicants applying for permanent residency in Canada are often confused about how much does it cost to immigrate to Canada.
+From the above-given cost, you would now have a good idea of jut how much does it cost to immigrate to Canada.
+We can conclude that an applicant would have to pay an average of $1700 to $ 1800 CAD during the entire process.
 In case you fail in your first attempt, you can avoid the unnecessary additional cost by applying for a Canadian Permanent Resident by taking the help of The Immigration Consultants.